Jinyou-L/paper-reading-assistant/README.md

 | Single-Pass RAG | 1.75 / 2 | 1.75 / 2 | 2.00 / 2 | 1.75 / 2 | 3.41s |
 | Plan-First Agent | 1.92 / 2 | 1.92 / 2 | 2.00 / 2 | 1.92 / 2 | 5.89s |

-The main finding is that the Plan-First Agent provides the best quality-latency tradeoff in this project.
-It improves evidence quality and navigation, but introduces additional latency.
+The agentic workflow improved evidence quality and navigation, but introduced additional latency.

 ## Additional Experiments

-In addition to the main comparison, this repository includes two deeper extensions.
+In addition to the main comparison between Single-Pass RAG and the Plan-First Agent, this repository includes additional experiments on retrieval quality and agentic error recovery.

 ### 1. Retrieval Comparison